davidjbradshaw/eslint-config-auto/README.md

 ### Babel

-If the project includes Babel, then [eslint-plugin-babel]() will be loaded and the parser will be set to `babel-eslint`.
+If the project includes Babel in it's `devDependcies`, then [eslint-plugin-babel](https://github.com/babel/eslint-plugin-babel) and [eslint-config-airbnb-babel](https://github.com/davidjbradshaw/eslint-config-airbnb-babel) will be loaded and the parser will be set to `babel-eslint`.

+Some project setup utils, such as [Create React App](https://github.com/facebook/create-react-app), use Babel without including it as a project dependancy.
+In such cases you can turn Babel support on by adding `settings: { babel: true }` to your `.eslintrc` config file.

 ### Compat

-If no transpiler is detected and `env.browser = true` in your `.eslintrc`, then [eslint-plugin-compat](https://github.com/amilajack/eslint-plugin-compat) is loaded.
+If `settings.compat = true` in your `.eslintrc`, then [eslint-plugin-compat](https://github.com/amilajack/eslint-plugin-compat) is loaded.

 ### Node